HNLMS Adolf van Nassau (1861): Guard ship in Willemsoord

+Decommissioning

 In 1913 plans were made to decommission and sell the Adolf van Nassau in 1914.
 As a consequence 60,000 guilders were requested to enlarge and change the marines barracks, and 25,000 was asked for a wireless communication post in and on the commanders building in Willemsoord, because this had been on board the Adolf with her long mast.
 In August 1915 the works on the barracks were still ongoing.

 On 27 February 1918 the Adolf van Nassau was decommissioned as guard ship and replaced as such by the barracks ship (logementschip) Neptunus (ex-Evertsen).
 She was next used as barracks for the army.
 She was moved to the dock of Willemsoord.
 While there she suddenly got leaky and sunk in June 1918.
 She was pumped dry, but her days had been numbered.
 In January 1919 the Adolf was to be sold.
 In April 1919 she was sold to the Community of Den Helder, that would distribute her remains as firewood to her population.